Xcertik-Realist/altius-benchtools/README.md

 ### Usage

-1. Run `cargo build --release` to build the project.
+1. Run `cargo build --release --features generator` to build the project.
 2. Run `./target/release/generate --help` to see the available options.

 ### ETH-transfer Usage